soul9/sabotage/COOKBOOK.md

 There is no issue erasing `/src/tarballs`, `/src/logs` or `/src/build` beyond the obvious.

-It is suggested to clone the upstream repo as `/src`:
+It is suggested to clone the upstream repo as `/src/sabotage`:

-	$ mv /src/config ~
+	$ git clone git://github.com/sabotage-linux/sabotage /src/sabotage
-	$ rm -rf /src
+	$ rm -rf /src/KEEP /src/pkg
-	$ git clone git://github.com/sabotage-linux/sabotage /src
+	$ ln -sf /src/sabotage/KEEP /src/KEEP
-	$ mv ~/config /src
+	$ ln -sf /src/sabotage/pkg /src/pkg

-You can issue a `git pull` in `/src` to update to the latest version of recipes and utilities.
+You can issue a `git pull` in `/src/sabotage` to update to the latest version of recipes and utilities.

 ### Writing recipes